 What to Consider When Making a UK Personal Injury Claim

 Before making any claim, you’ll need to ensure that you can provide evidence of your injuries and prove that the subject of your legal action actively breached their duty of care and should shoulder at least some responsibility.

 The latter point is critical, as the Law Reform (Contributory Negligence) Act of 1945 ensures that the claimant doesn’t have to be 100% not responsible for the incident in question.

 More specifically, it’s possible to make a claim even if you’re partly at fault for the accident so long as you can also demonstrate the role played by a third party in allowing the incident to happen.
 This is called ‘split liability’ and is almost synonymous with car accidents.
 The burden of proof is often shouldered by more than one party.

 Another critical consideration is the time frame for making a claim.
 The law dictates that this expires three years from the date of the injury or the moment that the injuries first became apparent.
 However, children who are affected will have until their 18 to pursue a claim.

 The Different Types of UK Personal Injury Claims

 But what are the most common types of personal injury claims?
 Unsurprisingly, car accident cases top this list, with this type of incident typically complex (at least from establishing fault) and likely to result in an out-of-court settlement.

-Next up is slip or fall accidents, which are synonymous with the workforce and particularly in industrial settings like factories or warehouses.
+Next up is slip or fall accidents, synonymous with the workforce, particularly in industrial settings like factories or warehouses.

 You’ll often see such claims as the source of no-win, no-fee claims, where clients only pay for legal representation (typically 25% of their payout) in instances where their case is successful.